craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Outer/Baator/Avernus.md

 #### Beachhead Styx
 The Beachhead Styx is the primary landing destination for assaulting Demons, who cross the [[River Styx]] into Avernus from the [[Abyss]].

+The legions of soldiers who fight here do so under their own banners, but, while at the Beachhead, follow the orders of their Theater Commander, the Duke [[Morik]] - a trusted vassal of [[Istratige]], and a fine soldier in it's own right.

 #### Ruined Titan
 #### High Crags